smartcontractkit/chainlink/README.md

-# chainlink-relay
+# chainlink-common

-SDK for building Chainlink Relay network-specific services
+SDK for implementing Chainlink Services, like Chain Relayers or Product Plugins.